Ishankgiri/Optimization-Problem/README.md

 python3 run_training.py
 ```

-When it's done, it will print the final best parameters and a LaTeX string to the console.
-It will also save a `loss_curves.png` plot in the root directory.
+> {When it's done, it will print the final best parameters and a LaTeX string to the console.
+It will also save a `loss_curves.png` plot in the root directory.}

 ---